omunroe-com/navewiki/[extensibility]-writing-DSL's.md

 console.log glass.age  # 18
 ```

-To implement our custom describe function let's first look at the generated JavaScript for it:
+To implement our custom `describe` function, let's first look at the generated JavaScript for it:

 ```coffeescript
 describe('Whiskey', {